Thanksgiving Vegetable Tray

 Cut two notches into two baby carrots for the turkey’s feet.
 Then, cut a notch into one baby carrots for the beak.
 Carefully push the beak through the bell pepper turkey mouth.

 Share your adorable creation with your party guests!
+I hope they love this turkey-shaped veggie tray as much as mine do.

 Recipe Tips & Substitutions